NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script sorts words and prints only those that appear once
+this script displays lines with a particular pattern